NVIDIA-Omniverse/kit-workshop-siggraph2022/exts/omni.example.ui_scatter_tool/workshop/Siggraph2022_Scatter_Workshop_1.md

 ## Challenge Step 3: Using the Scatter Extension

 With the extension enabled, try using it.
 Come up with 5 use cases on how you would expand this extension.
-Use the *Challenge Steps* below to check your answer.
+Expand the *Hint* section if you get stuck.

 <details>
-<summary>Challenge Steps</summary>
+<summary>Hint</summary>

 ### Challenge Step 3.1: Select a Prim